salmer/CppDeveloperRoadmap/tools/mapgen/README.md

 About/How-to/Feedback, repo link, date.
 Chrome layout is captured once in `chrome.tsv` (language-neutral geometry + style); text is per-language in `<lang>.tsv`.
 RU is re-keyed onto EN's word-ids by `remap.py` (validated clean); EN and ZH share ids natively.
-Validated by `mapcheck` (457 vertices, box-fits-text + overlaps + cross-language drift).
+Validated by `mapcheck` — box-fits-text, overlaps, cross-language drift, and a **map-vs-DSL** check that fails CI if a committed map no longer matches this source (ids, grades, `<lang>.tsv` text) or a translation is missing.

 ## Caveats & remaining work

 - **No round-trip.** draw.io stays the *output*; hand-edits to a generated `.drawio.svg` are lost on regeneration.
 Edit `structure.dsl` / `<lang>.tsv`, never the output.
-- **Not automated.** The copy-to-live step is manual and there's no CI check yet; the AGENTS.md hand-porting workflow hasn't been updated to point here.
+- **Copy-to-live is manual.** After editing, run `build.py` and copy the three `.drawio.svg` over the live `<Lang>/Graph/roadmap.drawio.svg` by hand.
+CI can't build (no draw.io there), but `mapcheck`'s map-vs-DSL check fails if the committed maps don't match the DSL/tsv — so a forgotten rebuild is caught.
 - **Per-language hint tuning.** One `angle`/`dist` per hint must clear all three languages (see the Hints section).
-- **ZH content drift.** ZH lacks two nodes EN has (`n922`, `n923`); they fall back to id text until ZH gains them.
 - **Metrics font.** Text is measured with Pillow using `Microsoft YaHei` (Latin+Cyrillic+CJK;
   falls back to Noto CJK) while draw.io renders Latin in Helvetica, so generated widths aren't pixel-identical to what draw.io lays out — mapcheck's relative margin absorbs the difference.
   The draw.io CLI path defaults to the Windows install; pass `--drawio-cli` elsewhere.

-See [AGENTS.md](../../AGENTS.md) for the map conventions this tool mirrors (row pitch, stage-frame title band, gate/hub-x, colour legend).
+See [AGENTS.md](../../AGENTS.md) for the agent/contributor workflow and the map conventions the generator follows (colour legend, stage frames, the "Last updated" date).